Antonio Inoki: Personal life

+Death

 On 1 October 2022 (30 September in Eastern Time), at age 79, Inoki died from systemic transthyretin amyloidosis.
 Inoki was given a Buddhist funeral, and bestowed the Buddhist posthumous name Tōgakuin Kikon Kandō Koji (闘覚院機魂寛道居士).

 Legacy

 American professional wrestling promotion WWE paid tribute to Inoki on the 30 September episode of SmackDown.
 On 1 October, at Royal Quest II in London, England, New Japan Pro-Wrestling (NJPW) held a ten-bell salute for Inoki.
 Numerous other Japanese promotions would additionally hold ten-bell salutes for Inoki in the weeks and months following his death.
 NPB team Yokohama DeNA BayStars would play Inoki's theme song, "Inoki Bombaye" (itself a remix of "Ali Bombaye (Zaire Chant) I" from Muhammad Ali's 1977 biographical film), at their games as a tribute to Inoki following his death.

 On 4 October, NJPW announced that they had made Inoki the promotion's Honorary Chairman for Life prior to his passing.
 On 10 October, during Declaration of Power, the first NJPW event held in Japan since Inoki's death, the promotion held a second ten-bell salute for Inoki.

 On 28 December, Inoki Bom-Ba-Ye x Ganryujima, a memorial show honoring Inoki, was organized by the Inoki Genki Factory in collaboration with Samurai Warriors Ganryujima and NJPW.
 Three days later, on 31 December, mixed martial arts promotion Rizin held their Rizin 40 event as a memorial for Inoki.
 On 4 January 2023, NJPW held their Wrestle Kingdom 17 event in tribute to Inoki.
 On 9 June, NJPW, All Japan Pro Wrestling, and Pro Wrestling Noah held All Together: Again to celebrate Inoki's legacy.

 On 16 January 2023, Inoki was posthumously awarded the Order of the Rising Sun by the Government of Japan.
 On that same day, it was announced that Inoki had been awarded the Junior Fourth Rank in Japan's ikai court ranks system.
 On 9 June, the Japan Anniversary Association declared 1 October to be Antonio Inoki Fighting Spirit Day.
 On 9 September, a statue of Inoki was unveiled at Sōji-ji, a large Zen temple in Yokohama.

 America's All Elite Wrestling held an event on 1 October 2023, the one-year anniversary of Inoki's death, titled WrestleDream that was organized in honor of Inoki.
 WrestleDream has since been established as an annual event held by AEW in tribute to Inoki.

 On 14 December 2024, the Antonio Inoki Memorial Show was organized in Shanghai, China by NJPW and various Asia-Pacific Federation of Wrestling promotions.

 Two of Inoki's former students, Durango Kid and Laberinto, currently run a lucha libre promotion that bears his name, Inoki Sports Management.
 The two also serve as the head trainers of a wrestling school named the L.A.
 Inoki Dojo.